Skip to content

 Core modules

-• Writing: Research Methods, Theory and Practice (40 credit points): Through a dynamic series of lectures and workshops by experts in the field – authors in multiple genres, editors, and other professionals – you will develop critically-informed opinions about key issues and trends in contemporary writing, and your skills across a range of genres.
-The module includes regular advanced-level practical exercises to improve your technical abilities, as well as a series of short projects to help you to develop high-level skills in research, writing, editing and critique.
+Through a dynamic series of lectures and workshops by authors in multiple genres, editors, and other professionals, you will develop critically-informed opinions about key issues and trends in contemporary writing, and hone your writing skills across an exciting range of genres.
+The module includes regular advanced-level practical exercises to improve your technical abilities, as well as a series of short projects to help you to develop high-level skills in writing, editing, researching as a writer, and critique.

-• Dissertation (60 credit points): The dissertation represents the MA's highest level of specialisation.
-You will choose a major writing project (e.g. a film script, longer piece of fiction, portfolio of poems, memoir, etc), then work closely with guidance from a supervisor on developing this to the highest possible standard, potentially ready for submission to an agent or editor.
-Supervisors will advise you on reading and research methods as well as aspects of the precise form you have chosen to pursue.
+The aim of this module is to help you to produce an extended piece of creative writing ready to take to an agent or publisher, should you wish to do so.
+You will choose a major writing project (e.g. a film script, longer piece of fiction, portfolio of poems, memoir, etc), then work closely with guidance from a supervisor on developing this to the highest possible standard.
+Supervisors will advise you on reading and research methods as well as aspects of the precise form you have chosen to pursue, actively supporting your project to completion.

 Optional modules